| |

 Date / Time: 31 October (reoccurring)

-Further Comments: The echo of phantom bells have been heard coming from beneath the waters here.
+Further Comments: The echoes of phantom bells have been heard coming from beneath the waters here.

 Location: Bedford (Bedfordshire) - Willington Manor